Nicole20/Snakes-and-Ladders/README.md

 Models
 ======

-Add the .mtl files in the project's folder.
+Add the .mtl and the .obj files in the project's folder.
 If you create your own, the scaling might need some tweaking.